Quantum mechanical virial theorem in systems with translational and rotational symmetry: Discussion

-The theorem in Section \ref {sec:theorem} is applicable to a particular class of quantum mechanical systems invariant to translations and rotations.
-If the theorem applies to a specific system, it follows that the expectation values of the commutator $[G,H]$ are equal to zero for all simultaneous eigenvectors (\ref {eq:notationEsHJ2Jzpi}) of the set of commuting operators $\{H$, $\mathbf {J}^{2}$, $J_{z}$, $\{\Omega ^\alpha\}\}$.
-If in addition, the Hamiltonian $H$ has the form (\ref{eq:H_Tp_V_r_K}), from relation (\ref {eq:commG_Hpr_Tp_Vr}) it follows:
+The proof of theorem in Sect. \ref {sec:theorem} is only formal, but avoids the difficulties exposed in \cite{5}.
+This is possible with the requirements of strong conditions in the theorem in Sect. \ref {sec:theorem}, which correspond to physically sensible properties.
+However, for any specific class of quantum mechanical systems that are invariant to translations and rotations, mathematically rigorous proof that all the conditions of this theorem are satisfied, or not, must be provided separately.
+This is a general characteristic of all forms of virial theorems known in the literature.
+If in this way, the applicability of this theorem is proved for a specific system, or for a class of systems, then it follows that for these systems the matrix elements of the commutator $[G,H]$ are equal to zero for all $\vert n \rangle, \vert m \rangle \in \{\vert n \rangle \}$.
+If in addition, the $N$-particle Hamiltonian has the form $H({\bf r}, {\bf p}) = T({\bf p}) + V({\bf r})$, then from relation (\ref{eq:ME_n_m_G_comm_H_eq0_D}), and also by using relations derived in reference \cite{1}, it follows that